IDuxFE/idux/packages/components/tooltip/demo/Destroy.md

 ## en

-Overlay is destroyed on hide.
+Tooltip is destroyed on hide.